 This document provides an update of all the restoration projects NRDP has developed, designed, implemented, and/or monitored as proposed in the Upper Clark Fork River Basin (UCFRB) Aquatic and Terrestrial Resources Restoration Plans (Restoration Plans) since 2012.
 Landowners, water users, local governments, project partners, contractors, state and federal agencies, and others coordinated, cooperated, and assisted in the completion of these projects.
-The attached summary tables list NRDP's projects for aquatic resource restoration (Table 1), terrestrial resource restoration (Table 2) and recreation (Table 3).
+The attached summary tables list NRDP's projects for aquatic flow resource restoration (Table 1), aquatic resource restoration (Table 2), terrestrial resource restoration (Table 3) and recreation (Table 4).

-In the sections below, bolded text indicates 2022 activities.
-The highlighted projects listed on Tables 1, 2, and 3 also indicate 2022 activities.
+In the sections below, bolded text indicates 2023 activities.
+The highlighted projects listed on Tables 1, 2, 3 and 4 also indicate 2023 activities.
 Priority streams and priority areas are shown in Figures 2-1 (Aquatics) and 2-2 (Terrestrial) of the Restoration Plans and are attached.